DiscordGIR/GIRRewrite/README.md

 2. Open up `setup.py` and fill in **ALL** the values.
 The bot's permissions, and as a result the bot itself, will not work without them.
 3. Run `setup.py`:
     - If running the bot without Docker, follow the first few setup instructions until you need to set up the database, activate the `virtualenv` and then run `python3 setup.py`.
 Then you can proceed with the rest of the setup instructions.
-    - If running the bot with Docker in production, start the container then run: `docker exec -it <Bloo container name> python3 setup.py` (if you get an error about the container restarting, restart the container and try to run the command again immediately).
+    - If running the bot with Docker in production, start the container then run: `docker exec -it <GIR container name> python3 setup.py` (if you get an error about the container restarting, restart the container and try to run the command again immediately).
 You can find the container name by running `docker container ls` in the project folder.
 After it's setup, restart the container. **Note:** changes to `setup.py` won't be transferred until you rebuild the container.
 So build the container AFTER `setup.py` is set up how you want.
     - If running the bot with Docker in development, you can just run `python3 setup.py` in the integrated bash shell.

 If you want to inspect or change database values: